 Corporate Sustainability: First Evidence on Materiality

-An increasing number of companies make sustainability investments, and an increasing number of investors integrate sustainability performance data in their capital allocation decisions.
-To date however, the prior academic literature has not distinguished between investments in material versus immaterial sustainability issues.
-We develop a novel dataset by hand-mapping data on sustainability investments classified as material for each industry into firm-specific performance data on a variety of sustainability investments.
+Using newly available materiality classifications of sustainability topics, we develop a novel dataset by hand-mapping sustainability investments classified as material for each industry into firm-specific sustainability ratings.
 This allows us to present new evidence on the value implications of sustainability investments.
-Using calendar-time portfolio stock return regressions we find that firms with good performance on material sustainability issues significantly outperform firms with poor performance on these issues, suggesting that investments in sustainability issues are shareholder-value enhancing.
-Further, firms with good performance on sustainability issues not classified as material do not underperform firms with poor performance on these same issues, suggesting investments in sustainability issues are at a minimum not value-destroying.
-Finally, firms with good performance on material issues and concurrently poor performance on immaterial issues perform the best.
-These results speak to the efficiency of firms' sustainability investments, and also have implications for asset managers who have committed to the integration of sustainability factors in their capital allocation decisions.
+Using both calendar-time portfolio stock return regressions and firm-level panel regressions we find that firms with good ratings on material sustainability issues significantly outperform firms with poor ratings on these issues.
+In contrast, firms with good ratings on immaterial sustainability issues do not significantly outperform firms with poor ratings on the same issues.
+These results are confirmed when we analyze future changes in accounting performance.
+The results have implications for asset managers who have committed to the integration of sustainability factors in their capital allocation decisions.

 corporate social responsibility;